ARCC-RACE/jetson_car/README.md

    - `sudo apt-get install -y python-pip`
    - `pip install keras`
    - `sudo pip install --extra-index-url https://developer.download.nvidia.com/compute/redist/jp33 tensorflow-gpu`
+- The following are done in the `jetson.sh` script but provided here for reference
    - `sudo usermod -a -G dialout $USER` to give proper permissions to the USB peripherals
    - Add a udev rule for i2c-1 so that the IMU interface program can access it
       - Go to `/etc/udev/rules.d`
       - Add a file called `50-i2c.rules`
       - Add the line `ACTION=="add", KERNEL=="i2c-[0-1]*", MODE="0666"` to the `50-i2c.rules` file
-   - See [here](https://forum.up-community.org/discussion/2141/tutorial-gpio-i2c-spi-access-without-root-permissions) for additional information
+      - See [this](https://forum.up-community.org/discussion/2141/tutorial-gpio-i2c-spi-access-without-root-permissions) for additional information

 ### [RTAB Mapping setup](https://github.com/introlab/rtabmap_ros#installation)
 - `sudo apt-get install ros-kinetic-rtabmap-ros ros-kinetic-robot-localization ros-kinetic-pointcloud-to-laserscan ros-kinetic-depthimage-to-laserscan`